divomen/python-tweetnacl/README.md

+## Use original repository!

+Please use it from author: https://github.com/warner/python-tweetnacl

+The encryption algorithm is broken here.

 # Python-TweetNaCl

 Note: you probably don't want to use this.
 Use [pynacl](https://github.com/pyca/pynacl) instead, which has more features and is better-maintained.